 The CDC continues to recommend wearing face coverings in public settings where other social distancing measures are difficult to maintain.
 As beaches, parks and walking trails become busier, knowing how to keep cool in a mask will help make wearing one comfortable even as temperatures get warmer.

 - Use a face covering made of lightweight, breathable material or 100% cotton fabric.
 Synthetic materials can make masks hotter and harder to breathe through.

 - Choose light-colored fabrics since dark colors draw the sun towards you.

-- Limit how long you wear a face covering outside or take frequent breaks to make sure you don’t overheat.
+- Limit how long you wear a face covering outside.
+Take frequent breaks and drink plenty of water to stay hydrated so you don’t overheat.

-- Replace if it becomes sweaty or damp.
+- Replace a mask if it becomes sweaty or damp.
 Having extra, clean masks available when you’re on-the-go or at home makes switching out a mask easy.